Key Largo

 The Collection

 This collection will never be large.
-It's reserved for tobaccos that, I think, are exemplary in their category.
+It's reserved for tobaccos that, I think, are exemplary in their category, or those that blaze new trails.
 The first was Bohemian Scandal, may it rest in peace.
+As most know, the vintage Syrian latakia that was featured in the mixture was lost in a warehouse fire in November 2004, shortly after its introduction.
 It is still presented here for posterity.
-It has been joined, posthumously, by Westminster.
-Maltese Falcon was added in January, 2008, then Key Largo in July.
+The next was Westminster in 2007, a very classic mixture.
+Maltese Falcon was added in January 2008, then Key Largo in July of the same year.
+The Virgina Cream made its debut in October 2015.

 My Thoughts

-Each one has its charm, yet they still seem to get along with one another.
+Each one has a unique charm, yet they still seem to get along with one another.

 The Future

 I've smoked tins of Bohemian Scandal at three years, and found it superb.
 I'm looking forward to the next milestone, which will be five years.
 I'll report back then.
-Westminster, of course, is far too young to make any definitive comments on, but my experience tells me that this one will develop for at least 15 years, stabilize for a decade or so, and then begin a slow decline.
+[At ten years, it's still going strong.
+The latakia has softened somewhat, but the overall experience remains delightful, with the added complexity of age bringing new elements to the smoke. -glp] Westminster, of course, is far too young to make any definitive comments on, but my experience tells me that this one will develop for at least 15 years, stabilize for a decade or so, and then begin a slow decline.
 I'm sure it'll still be wonderful in 20-30 years, but it's peak will likely be quite a bit earlier, like most full bodied English/Balkan mixtures.
-Still, I'm cellaring it in enough quantity to prove myself wrong in my tenth decade.
-Cheers! -glp
+Still, I'm cellaring it in enough quantity to prove myself wrong in my own tenth decade.